Overbooked-ai/twilio-voice-react-native/EXPO_SUPPORT_SUMMARY.md

    npx expo prebuild --clean
    ```

+   This fork includes special fixes for common Gradle task dependency issues.
+If you're using this fork and still encountering problems, please refer to the [PING_PONG.md](./PING_PONG.md) file for the latest fixes and workarounds.

 ### iOS Issues

 1. **Missing permissions**: Ensure your app has the required permissions for microphone and push notifications.